All Collections

 Once in a blue moon, you may experience one or two issues and you may need to reach out to our support team to rectify the problem.
 The Debug information gives us helpful information about your setup, which makes solving issues that much easier!
 Clicking on the Debug info, copy your settings to your clipboard that you can paste into chat or an email.

-Updating HUE
+Updating Hue

-From time to time we will roll out a new version of HUE giving it new features, better optimization...
-To check if you are on the latest version and download the latest version go to 'Help' -> 'About HUE'.
+From time to time we will roll out a new version of Hue giving it new features, better optimization...
+To check if you are on the latest version and download the latest version go to 'Help' -> 'About Hue'.

 Tasks Overview